cisagov/LME/docs/markdown/chapter4.md

 ### 4.2.1 Add rule exceptions

 Depending on the environment, exceptions may be added to some of the built-in Elastic rules shown above to prevent false positives.
-These will be specific to your environment and should be tightly scoped so as to avoid excluding potentially malicious behavior, but may be beneficial to filter out some of the benign behavior of LME (for example to prevent the Sysmon update script creating alerts).
+These will be specific to your environment and should be tightly scoped to avoid excluding potentially malicious behavior but may be beneficial to filter out some of the benign behavior of LME (for example to prevent the Sysmon update script creating alerts).

 An example is shown below, with further information available [here](https://www.elastic.co/guide/en/security/current/detections-ui-exceptions.html).